 “Whether they’re insured or not, we don’t want any of our patients to ever receive a bill.
 Patients should never fear coming to see us, which is why donor funding is so vital,” Dr. Beaumont says.

-Thanks to a recent $100,000 gift from On Q Financial, the HYO program can continue to serve children and young adults experiencing homelessness.
-The gift will help meet a range of ongoing needs, including pharmaceuticals, eyeglasses and other medical supplies; fuel and mobile medical unit maintenance; and staff time of personnel dedicated to providing program services.
+Thanks to a recent $150,000 gift from Boeing, the HYO program can continue to serve children and young adults experiencing homelessness.
+The gift will help meet a range of ongoing needs.

 Over the past four years, the Homeless Youth Outreach Program has served more than 5,600 individuals.
 These patients received holistic health care with respect—all at no cost to them.
 Help us continue to make health care accessible for this vulnerable population by joining our giving community today.